 Pros

-• Best-in-class long-form writing.
-Claude produces the most natural, well-structured prose of any AI assistant we've tested.
+- Best-in-class long-form writing.
+Claude produces the most natural, well-structured prose of any major AI assistant.
 Period.

-• Massive context window that actually works.
-200K tokens isn't just a spec sheet number — Claude maintains coherence and recall across genuinely long inputs.
+- Massive context window that actually works.
+Up to 1 million tokens via the API (200K in the web interface) — Claude maintains coherence and recall across genuinely long inputs.

 Cons

-• No image generation.
-Unlike ChatGPT with DALL·E, Claude cannot create images.
+- No image generation.
+Unlike ChatGPT with GPT Image, Claude cannot create images.
 If visual content creation is part of your workflow, you'll need a separate tool.

 Who Should Use Claude?

 Professional writers and editors.
 If you write for a living — journalism, content marketing, copywriting, technical writing — Claude's output quality will save you meaningful time on every draft.
-The writing is structurally sound, tonally flexible, and requires less cleanup than any alternative we've tested.
+The writing is structurally sound, tonally flexible, and requires less cleanup than any major alternative.

 Researchers and analysts.
 Anyone who regularly works with long documents — academic papers, legal contracts, financial reports, policy briefs — will benefit enormously from the 200K context window and Claude's ability to synthesize information across large bodies of text.